FGM - Female Genital Mutilation

 By the end of this training, participants will be able to…

-- Discuss with others the context in which FGM is practiced
+- Discuss with others the context in which FGM is practised

 - Have an understanding of legislation and guidance relating to FGM